bhk/minion/demo.md

 instances.

-We can best illustrate the basic principles of property evaluation with a simple example that avoids the complexities of `CC` and other Minion rules.
+We can best illustrate the basic principles of property evaluation with a simpler example that avoids the complexities of `CC` and other Minion rules.

 ```console
 $ cat MakefileP